kevinmbuicode/kevinmbuicode/README.md

 <p align="left"> <a href="https://twitter.com/kevinmbuimushan" target="blank"><img src="https://img.shields.io/twitter/follow/kevinmbuimushan?logo=twitter&style=for-the-badge" alt="kevinmbuimushan" /></a> </p>

 - 🌱 I'm a Frontend software engineer, working with React.
-I like to increase web performance through various techniques eg Network delivery, Webpack, Critical Render Path, Code splitting, caching, SSR etc. I as well observe web accesibility compliance, frontend security, and code re-usability maintainability.
+I like to increase web performance through various techniques eg Webpack, Critical Render Path, Code splitting, caching, SSR etc. I as well observe web accesibility compliance, frontend security, and code re-usability scalability.
 I perform unit testing with Jest.
 I collaborate with BE devs to integrate APIs, which I as well write and assist in BE tasks a lot.
-I have worked with AWS Lambda, Docker, OpenShift, Pytho & Django.
+I have worked with AWS Lambda, Docker, OpenShift, Python & Django.
 I am a constant learner, team player, able to take a leadership role.

 - 👨‍💻 All of my projects are available at [https://www.mushan.tech](https://www.mushan.tech)